NCAS Computational Modelling Services

 Cylc-8 workflows available on ARCHER2:

-Cylc 8 idCylc 7 idDescription
+Cylc 8 idCylc 7 idUM versionDescription

-u-dj397u-cc519N48 GA6 (training suite)
+u-dj397u-cc51913.0N48 GA6 (training suite)

 See the instructions for migrating an ARCHER2 Cylc 7 suite to Cylc 8.